bohdan-konovalov/algo-challenges/README.md

 ---

-Happy coding, and treat every challenge like it’s your **final interview round** 💪
+Happy hacking, and treat every challenge like it’s your **final interview round** 💪